Keeper-Wallet/Keeper-Wallet-Extension/README.md

 ERRORS:

 - Same as for `signOrder`
-- `{message: "Filed request", data: "Error description", code: 15}` – a request has been signed, but not sent to the matcher
+- `{message: "Failed request", data: "Error description", code: 15}` – a request has been signed, but not sent to the matcher

 #### signCancelOrder